 ★ Feb 2021: 10-year anniversary.
 In 2011, DanNet triggered the deep convolutional neural network (CNN) revolution.
 Named after my outstanding postdoc Dan Ciresan, it was the first deep and fast CNN to win international computer vision contests, and had a temporary monopoly on winning them, driven by a very fast implementation based on graphics processing units (GPUs).
 1st superhuman result in 2011.
 Now everybody is using this approach.

-★ 2017—updated 2021 for 10th birthday of DanNet: History of computer vision contests won by deep CNNs since 2011.
-DanNet won 4 of them in a row before AlexNet and Resnet (a Highway Net with open gates) joined the party.
+★ 2017 (updated 2021 for 10th birthday of DanNet): History of computer vision contests won by deep CNNs since 2011.
+DanNet won 4 of them in a row before the similar AlexNet and the Resnet (a Highway Net with open gates) joined the party.
 Today, deep CNNs are standard in computer vision.

 At the IJCNN 2011 computer vision competition in Silicon Valley,

 our artificial neural network called DanNet performed twice better than humans, three times better than the closest artificial competitor, and six times better than the best non-neural method.

 first publication on metalearning machines that learn to learn (1987).

 For its cover I drew a robot that bootstraps itself.